jduck/bs25-slides/slides.md

 * Removing selves from subsystems
 * Quitting social media

+The conspiracy theorist in me raises an eyebrow.

 <aside class="notes">
 One protest even occurred IRL during a conference talk!
 </aside>